rkrout/Node-js-recipe-api/README.md

 # Features
-- Admin can add manage category, product, order
+- Admin can add manage category, recipe
-- User can see products, search products, add product to cart, place order, see order history
+- User can see recipes, search recipes
-- Authentication module for both admin and user
+- Authentication module for admin